http_client

 The current WebSocket workflow is intentionally limited to the opening handshake:

-• The helper opens a dedicated reusable http_socket connection, sends a normalized opening-handshake request, and validates the server 101 response including the Sec-WebSocket-Accept value.
+• The helper opens a dedicated reusable transport connection, sends a normalized opening-handshake request, and validates the server 101 response including the Sec-WebSocket-Accept value.

-• When the call succeeds, the returned connection handle remains open so a higher layer can take over the upgraded stream, typically by calling http_socket::connection_streams/3 and then using the http_websocket frame predicates, the http_websocket_messages message predicates, or the stateful http_websocket_session predicates with explicit close-state and automatic control-message handling, including the higher-level run_session/3-4 callback loop.
+• When the call succeeds, the returned connection handle remains open so a higher layer can take over the upgraded stream, typically by calling the selected transport connection_streams/3 predicate and then using the http_websocket frame predicates, the http_websocket_messages message predicates, or the stateful http_websocket_session predicates with explicit close-state and automatic control-message handling, including the higher-level http_websocket_service run_session/3-4 callback loop.

-• Callers are responsible for eventually closing that connection using http_socket::close_connection/1 if a later layer does not take ownership of it.
-The http_websocket_session::run_session/3-4 predicates do take ownership of the upgraded connection and close it automatically when the session loop finishes, as do the higher-level http_websocket_client_session::open/4-5 predicates.
+• Callers are responsible for eventually closing that connection using the selected transport close_connection/1 predicate if a later layer does not take ownership of it.
+The http_websocket_service::run_session/3-4 predicates do take ownership of the upgraded connection and close it automatically when the session loop finishes, as do the higher-level http_websocket_client_service::open/4-5 predicates.

 Current limitations